DSchaedler/dragonrubyautocomplete/README.md

 * [v0.0.3-dev] Rebuilt the thing to work.
 Added a bunch more snippets.
 * [v0.0.2-dev] Snippets for Sounds.
 Link to Documentation.
 * [v0.0.1-dev] Inital Commit

+# License and Copyright

+DragonRuby Autocomplete - Autocomplete snippets and utilities to streamline DragonRuby Development
+Copyright (C) 2025 Dee Schaedler

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+## License Scope & Relevance

+TLDR: Don't rip me off.
+You may distribute the program and source code (including the required copyright and license statements), and you may treat the program and it's source code as a library (as defined by the GNU Lesser General Public License).
+However, the software is licensed under GPLv3 because it does not meet the technical definition of a library as defined under the LGPL.
+Please contact me for licensing if you are creating a commercial, for profit work which is not allowed under GPLv3.

+Because most of The Program is just data and repackaged documentation, it can be difficult to determine what, if anything, falls under the stated copyright and license.
+Additionally, the .json file format does not natively allow comments for the inclusion of a copyright disclaimer where it is appropriate.

+Under the definitions of the GNU GPLv3, the covered work includes The Program, the Source Code, and the Object Code included in this repository.

+The covered work includes, but is not limited to:
+ * The Program itself, the compiled version, and Object Code, in any form in which it they may be distributed.
+ * The specific collection, arrangement, interpretation, and creative choices involved in the creation of The Program.
+ * Source Code created by the author for the purpose of the covered work.
+Source Code in the covered work derived from other works by the same author is assumed to be appropriately licensed, or re-licensed under the new license agreement.
+ * The name "DragonRuby Autocomplete".

+This does not include:
+ * Configuration files, settings, System Libraries, Corresponding Source or other work which is included because it is necessary for compilation, but was not created by the author.
+ * Source Code from other authors, which will will be licensed and noted when appropriate.